Central Depositories Act

 This section encompasses other issues that affect a central depository directly or indirectly.
 These include the CMA rules, power of Authority to compound offenses, prosecution, etc..

-Click HERE to download Central Depositories Act 2000 - PDF Format
+Click HERE to download Central Depositories Act No. 4 of 2000 - PDF Format